inoxlang/inox/docs/language-reference.md

 }
 ```

-⚠️ Named patterns cannot be reassigned.
+⚠️ Named patterns cannot be reassigned and their values cannot reference other named patterns that are not yet defined.

 Some named patterns are callable.
 For example if you want a pattern that matches
 all integers in the range 0..10, you can do the following: